 Since 2015, Conservation International has worked with the communities in Atauro to implement traditional law and create a system of community-managed marine protected areas.
 Over the years, communities have witnessed the return of previously depleted fish species to a more plentiful catch.
 They have come to realise the role of natural wealth as a key part of a sustainable development and eco-tourism plan.

 In 2019, the island's 12 protected areas were united through the creation of a marine protected area network, the nation's first.
 With the support of the community and the government, Conservation International is now making plans for Atauro Island and its waters to become a National Park.

 Every Turtle Counts

-Conservation International’s ‘Every Turtle Counts’ project, made possible with funding from SEA LIFE Trust ANZ began by improving our baseline understanding of the scale of the illegal turtle and turtle egg trade in Timor-Leste.
+Conservation International’s ‘Every Turtle Counts’ project, began by improving our baseline understanding of the scale of the illegal turtle and turtle egg trade in Timor-Leste.
 Extensive interviews throughout the markets of Dili, the capital, revealed that turtles and their eggs are being harvested from multiple regions across the country.
 CI and our partners are now engaging coastal communities to raise awareness around the sustainable limit of egg consumption.
 Community-based data collection, led by women, will help us track improvements in turtle populations, and help bring other communities on-board to join the conservation effort.